Who are we?

 Marie McAllister.
 Professor.
 Restoration and eighteenth-century literature; travel literature; literature and medicine.

 Gary Richards.
-Associate Professor and Department Chair.
+Professor and Department Chair.
 U.S. literature; twentieth- and twenty-first-century U.S. fiction and drama; southern literature; African American literature; gender and sexuality studies.

 Mara Scanlon.
 Professor.
 Modern and contemporary poetry and poetics; women’s literature; Asian American literature; ethics and literature; digital humanities.